Things to Do in Calistoga in Spring: Your Complete Activity Guide

 Apr 2, 2026

-Springtime in Calistoga hits a stride that no other season quite matches.
+Springtime in Calistoga is one of the most rewarding times to visit.
 The valley floor is green, the vineyards are budding, and the pace of the town remains genuinely unhurried.
 Whether your version of a spring weekend means a morning hike followed by a mud bath, back-to-back tasting room visits, or simply walking Lincoln Avenue with no agenda, Calistoga in the spring delivers on all of it.
 This guide covers the best things to do in Calistoga in spring, from recurring annual events to outdoor activities, wine experiences, spa visits, and dining, organized so you can build a trip around what matters most to you.

 Spring Events Not to Miss

-Calistoga and the broader Napa Valley host a strong lineup of recurring spring events each year.
+Calistoga and the broader Napa Valley host a strong lineup of recurring Napa Valley spring events each year.
 Specific dates shift annually, so check the Visit Calistoga events calendar before finalizing your trip.
 [1]

 Napa Valley Mustard Celebration